scala/scala-lang/_posts/2017-10-09-scalamacros.md

   code generation scripts or compiler plugins to achieve the same functionality?
 How would that refactoring impact your macro?

-I plan to include the results of these discussions in the SIP proposal for macros v3.
+We plan to include the results of these discussions in the SIP proposal for macros v3.
 The end result, I hope, will be a simpler Scala language with yet very capable metaprogramming facilities.